ppy/osu-wiki/wiki/Tournaments/oTTMT/1/en.md

 - The team can't have more then 2 players. you are NOT allowed to replace anyone after you have signed up with your team.
 - When battling another team, you need to have 2 players playing.

-Your team and the team you are facing have a 7 day limit to finish your game
+Your team and the team you are facing have a 7 day limit to finish your game.

 Breaking any of these rules will lead to disqualification.